 The unpaid liability for the Post-Class Action claims represents outstanding offers made in first-in, first-out (FIFO) order to claimants eligible for settlement after November 19, 1990.
 Under the Trust Distribution Process (TDP) (Note 6), claimants receive an initial pro rata payment equal to a percentage of the liquidated value of their claim.
 The Trust remains liable for the unpaid portion of the liquidated amount only to the extent that assets are available after paying all claimants the established pro rata share of their claims.
-The Trust makes these offers electronically for law firms that file their claims electronically (e-filers), or in the form of a check made payable to the claimant and/or claimant's counsel for claimants that file their proof of claim on paper.
-E-filers may accept their offers electronically and the Trust records a settled, but unpaid claim at the time of acceptance.
-Paper filers may accept their offer by depositing the check.
+The Trust makes these offers electronically for law firms that file their claims electronically (e-filers), or by sending an offer letter and a release form for claimants that file their proof of claim on paper.
+E-filers may accept their offers electronically and the Trust records a settled, but unpaid claim at the time of acceptance, then makes payment upon receipt of an acceptable signed release.
+Paper filers may accept their offer by submitting an acceptable signed release, upon receipt of which the Trust sends a check.
 An unpaid claim liability is recorded once an offer is made.
 The unpaid claim liability remains on the Trust's books until accepted or expiration of the offer after 360 days.
 Expired offers may be reinstated if the claimant accepts the original offer within two years of offer expiration.